American River Middle Fork near Auburn

 7.1

-Mammoth Bar on the right bank, where you can see clouds of dust and hear the roar of dirt bikes.
+Mammoth Bar on the right bank, where you might see clouds of dust and hear the roar of dirt bikes.
 This is a Bureau of Reclatation multiuse area.
 Do not blunder downstream into Murderer's Bar rapid!

 7.2